OpenZeppelin/solidity-docgen/README.md

 ## How Does it Work?

 Given a [Docusarus](https://docusaurus.io/) template project, `soldoc` uses the combined-json output produced by the [Solidity compiler](https://github.com/ethereum/solidity) to generate a Docusaurus document for every Solidity contract in the `<contracts_path>` directory.
-Thereafter, the Docusaurus project can be modified as desired, by customizing styles or adding new introductory documents for example.
+You can modify the Docusaurus project, for example by customizing styles or adding new introductory documents, and re-run `soldoc` at a later stage.

 ## Development